devicetree-org/devicetree-specification/source/devicetree-basics.rst

    within the address space defined by its parent bus.
 Most commonly this means the offsets and lengths of memory-mapped IO register blocks, but may have a different meaning on some bus types.
-Addresses in the address space defined by root node are cpu real addresses.
+Addresses in the address space defined by the root node are CPU real addresses.

    The value is a *<prop-encoded-array>*, composed of an arbitrary number of pairs of address and length, *<address length>*.
 The number of